Ukraine rebels' no-frills referendum fraught with perils

 Reuters cannot independently verify the tape's authenticity.

 Voting will run between 8 a.m. and 10 p.m.
-(6 a.m.-7 p.m.
-BST), when counting will begin at 53 locations across the rebel zones of Donetsk and Luhansk.
+(0500-1900 GMT), when counting will begin at 53 locations across the rebel zones of Donetsk and Luhansk.

 The ballot boxes will then be brought by car to the regional capitals through checkpoints manned variously by pro-Russian militiamen and Ukrainian security forces, who are in the process of trying to dislodge the separatists.